DavideLissoni/introsde-2016-assignment-3-server/README.md

 ```sh
 ant create.war
 ```
-This project has been deployng on heroku using the following buildpack: https://github.com/IntroSDE/heroku-buildpack-ant.git This buildpack is used to run ant commands during the deployng in order to initialize the project,create the war and finally start the endpoint class PeoplePublisher through the ant command 'ant start' present in the Procfile.
+This project has been deployed on heroku using the following buildpack: https://github.com/IntroSDE/heroku-buildpack-ant.git.
+This buildpack is used to run ant commands during the deployng in order to initialize the project,create the war and finally start the endpoint class PeoplePublisher through the ant command 'ant start' present in the Procfile.

 In order to deploy the project from this repository on Heroku digit the following sequence of commands: